smudge/decks/railsconf-2022/slides.md

 "step 1, draw circles, step 2, draw the owl"

-it's because that's exactly what this is. you see, if what you need is a drawing of an owl, and someone else is already drawing owls, then you don't really need to learn to draw the owl.
+it's because that's exactly what this is.

+See, if what you need is a drawing of an owl, and someone else is already drawing owls, then you don't really need to learn how to draw the owl.
 -->

 ---